connormanning/entwine/doc/entwine-point-tile.md

 Within each of these ID sub-keys, an object must exist which may contain the previously-defined keys `bounds`, `points`, and `srs` which are defined in the `ept.json` section.
 These keys have the same meanings and range of values described above, but are expressed here on a per-source basis rather than per-EPT dataset.

 In addition to the well-known keys described above, each metadata object can also contain a `metadata` key, which maps to a JSON object representing arbitrary metadata for this source.

+With the `ept-sources/list.json` file described above, a corresponding `ept-sources/autzen.json` file might look something like:

 ```json
 {